 As mentioned in previous blogs, it is impossible to eliminate biofilm risks completely – we can only minimize their impact.
 Doing this requires good housekeeping, effective treatment, and a strong monitoring program.
 2nd Generation ATP is an ideal first line of defense in this regard.
 It is accurate, portable, and completely captures all potential microbial contaminants in the cooling system, allowing it to be used as a direct indication of biocide efficacy.
 Test methods are also available for measuring sessile (attached) and planktonic (floating) organisms, giving a more complete picture of the system’s microbial activity.
 Between reliable and accurate monitoring tools, best-in-class knowledge and support, and revolutionary software products, we’ve got you covered!

 Want to learn about how our test kits afford your team the ability to diagnose, troubleshoot, and solve contaminated water problems within a matter of hours compared to days or weeks with traditional methods?
-Check out our brochure for Industrial Fluids Treatment.
+See our solutions for Industrial Process Water.

 *Cost assumptions: chiller efficiency = 0.6kW/ton, power costs = $0.05/kWh